Bombing of Mainz in World War II: 1944

 In the course of the year 1944 the intensity of the bombing campaign increased.
 A British emergency drop during the night of 23 to 24 April led to multiple fire in parts of Ginsheim.
-Through this the evangelic church was destroyed.
+Through this the local Evangelical Church was destroyed.
 In the autumn targeted attacks on the city accumulated.
 On 8 September Kastel was hit hard and again Gustavsburg on the 8 and 15 September.
 Parts of Kostheim were bombed on 8 September and Mainz-Weisenau on 19 October.
 On the same day the Kathen barracks in Gonsenheim were destroyed by bombing and fire.
 Throughout the autumn, there were perpetual alerts for bombers flying over the area.

 On 18 December 1944 the Allies targeted the railway infrastructure around Mainz.
 According to operation reports released by the US Army Air Force, 157 Boeing B-17 Flying Fortress of the Eighth Air Force dropped 430.7 metric tons of explosive bombs from an altitude of 27,000 feet in several waves between 01:45 to 01:59 pm.
 89 people died.